sunil-gumatimath/my-portfolio/sunil-portfolio/README.md

-# Scout Vite Template
+# Sunil Portfolio

-This is a [Vite](https://vite.dev) project bootstrapped with React + TypeScript and configured with TailwindCSS v4 and ShadCN UI.
+A personal portfolio website built with React, TypeScript, and TailwindCSS using Vite as the build tool and ShadCN UI for components.

 ## Getting Started